aznxluvlyguy4u/wiki2/Remote deploying.md

 $ sudo -i
 ```

+- Attach or create new Tmux session

 We use [tmux](https://en.wikipedia.org/wiki/Tmux) to support detachable SSH sessions to run long running jobs, like running the node server.
 See [here](https://tmuxcheatsheet.com) for a tmux cheatsheet.

 - Follow the [tmux](tmux) instructions to create or attach to tmux session

+When attached or created a new tmux session, continue with below.

 ### Navigate to the web app